Passive two-plateau relaxation from Tricomi confluent hypergeometric kernels: Methods and computational pipeline

 To evaluate the stability of the recovered modal profiles, we performed a wild-bootstrap refitting procedure around the fitted Tricomi model.
 A total of $B=500$ bootstrap refits were generated using Rademacher multipliers.
 Denoting by $\varepsilon'_{\mathrm{fit}}(\omega_k)$ and $\sigma_{\mathrm{fit}}(\omega_k)$ the fitted observables, bootstrap pseudo-data were generated in logarithmic coordinates by perturbing the fitted responses with sign-flipped residuals,

 where $v_k\in\{-1,+1\}$.
+The wild bootstrap is adopted in this context as it preserves the heteroscedastic structure of residuals across frequency decades, which is characteristic of logarithmic fitting in broadband impedance data.
 The pseudo-data were transformed back to linear scale and refitted with the same optimisation pipeline used for the original fit, using the original solution as warm start plus a small random perturbation within bounds.

 For each bootstrap replicate, the corresponding in-band modal profiles were recomputed and normalised to unit area over $\log_{10}f$.
 Bootstrap envelopes were summarised pointwise by the median together with the 2.5th and 97.5th percentiles, and were used as empirical indicators of modal stability under data perturbation and refitting.